The Book of Myself: A Do-it-Yourself Autobiography in 221 Questions

 “For those of us who feel that we have gained a bit of wisdom in our journey of life and who have a desire to preserve and share this wisdom – this is a great book to begin to memorialize these immortal thoughts…If you are fortunate to have your parents complete it, treat the book like fine wine, the more it ages, the better it gets. ”

-“As a genealogist, I love to have anything that will help be gain information (other than dates and locations) so they can be passed down through the generations in this age of ‘remote grandparents’.
-This book provides a non-threatening, thought-provoking way for older adults who are reluctant to talk about their past or just ‘can’t think of anything to say’ when you have a tape machine running.
-This book allows them to write their thoughts in seclusion — like a diary.”
+“As a genealogist, I love to have anything that will help be gain information (other than dates and locations) so they can be passed down through the generations in this age of ‘remote grandparents’.”